hunterloftis/awaiting/api.md

 ## throw

-Handles 'unhandledRejection' events.
-Provides a stack trace of Error objects in addition to the default message string.
+Provides a stack trace for unhandled rejections instead of the default message string.
-{throw} and {swallow} can be called multiple times but will only attach a single listener.
+`throw` and `swallow` can be called multiple times but will only attach a single listener.

 **Examples**